July 17, 2014

 Finally, Google has integrated Wallet with Spanish-language support.
 To get the display text in Spanish, the device language setting has to be toggled manually by the user.

 Overall, we would say that these are pretty smart updates from Google.
-The feature to store gift cards will reduce the weight of the user’s wallet, and the feature to request money will make it easier to get money from friends, eliminating the need to ask for money in person.
+The feature to store gift cards will reduce the weight of the user’s wallet, and the feature to request money will make it easier to get money

 The updates will roll out for Android and IOS users by the end of this week.